 5. Maximize Forgotten Spaces

-Try designing a compact office in forgotten spaces, like the bottom of your stairs.
+Try designing a compact office in forgotten spaces, like the space next to your sofa or even at the bottom of your stairs.

 6. Make an Office Work With Your Layout